Boeing 757: Production and testing

 Boeing built a final assembly line in Washington at its Renton factory, home of 707, 727, and 737 production, to produce the 757.
 Early in the development program, Boeing, British Airways, and Rolls-Royce unsuccessfully lobbied the British aircraft industry to manufacture 757 wings.
 Ultimately, about half of the aircraft's components, including the wings, nose section, and empennage, were produced in-house at Boeing facilities with the remainder subcontracted to primarily U.S.-based companies.
 Fairchild Aircraft made the leading edge slats, Grumman supplied the flaps, and Rockwell International produced the main fuselage.
 Production ramp-up for the new narrow-body airliner coincided with the winding-down of the 727 program, and final assembly of the first aircraft began in January 1981.

 The prototype 757 rolled out of the Renton factory on January 13, 1982.
 The aircraft, equipped with RB211-535C engines, completed its maiden flight one week ahead of schedule on February 19, 1982.
 The first flight was affected by an engine stall, following indications of low oil pressure.
 After checking system diagnostics, company test pilot John Armstrong and co-pilot Lew Wallick were able to restart the affected engine, and the flight proceeded normally thereafter.
 Subsequently, the 757 embarked on a seven-day weekly flight test schedule.
 By this time, the aircraft had received 136 orders from seven carriers, namely Air Florida, American Airlines, British Airways, Delta Air Lines, Eastern Air Lines, Monarch Airlines, and Transbrasil.

 The seven-month 757 flight test program used the first five aircraft built.
 Tasks included flight systems and propulsion tests, hot and cold weather trials, and route-proving flights.
 Data from the 767 program helped expedite the process.
 After design issues were identified, the 757's exit doors received dual-spring mechanisms for easier operation, and the fuselage was strengthened for greater bird strike resistance.
 The production aircraft was 3600 lb lighter than originally specified, and recorded a three percent better-than-expected rate of fuel burn.
 This resulted in a range increase of 200 nmi, and prompted Boeing to tout the aircraft's fuel efficiency characteristics.
 After 1,380 flight test hours, the RB211-powered 757 received U.S. Federal Aviation Administration (FAA) certification on December 21, 1982, followed by UK Civil Aviation Authority (CAA) certification on January 14, 1983.
 The first delivery to launch customer Eastern Air Lines occurred on December 22, 1982, about four months after the first 767 deliveries.
 The first 757 with PW2037 engines rolled out about one year later, and was delivered to Delta Air Lines on November 5, 1984.
+The first 757 was later modified into the F-22 Flying Test Bed to serve as a flying avionics laboratory for the F-22 Raptor fighter aircraft.